Complete Guide to Japanese Status of Residence Application Fees and Costs for New Applications, Renewals, and Changes

 | Change of status agent | ¥80,000 - ¥187,000+ | Varies by occupation/reason |

-| Period of stay renewal agent | ¥40,000 – ¥99,000+ | Differs between simple renewal vs. job change included |
+| Extension of period of stay agent | ¥40,000 - ¥99,000+ | Differs between simple renewal vs. including job change |

 | Permanent residence application agent | ¥143,000+ | Additional cost for spouse/family members |